What is MCP?

 https://server.smithery.ai/onesignal/onesignal

-Enter your OneSignal credentials
+invalid_client.Then click Add (or Connect).Enter your OneSignal credentials

 A Connect OneSignal dialog opens.
 Enter your:

-- App ID — your OneSignal App ID
+- App ID: your OneSignal App ID

-- API Key — your OneSignal REST API key
+- API key: your OneSignal REST API key

-Key ID. - Re-check that the server URL is exactly
+If a request fails unexpectedly, try the following in order:- Re-check that the server URL is exactly

 https://server.smithery.ai/onesignal/onesignalwith no extra paths or trailing characters. - Re-authenticate the server from your client’s MCP panel (

-/mcpin Claude Code, Settings > MCP & Integrations in Cursor, MCP view in VS Code, orcodex mcp login onesignalfor Codex). - Restart the MCP client and start a new chat session.
+/mcpin Claude Code, Settings > MCP & Integrations in Cursor, MCP view in VS Code, orcodex mcp login onesignalfor Codex). - Restart the AI client and start a new chat session.
 This resolves most transient connection and session issues.

 MCP tool capabilities